 Bob Messed Up on This One

 Throwing team members under the bus destroys morale and damages trust.
 A demotivated team hampers progress, ultimately hindering digital transformation initiatives.
-While open communication and taking ownership are important, it is also crucial for transformational leaders to address issues with team members privately and constructively rather than publicly blaming them.
+While open communication and taking ownership are important, transformational leaders must also address issues with team members privately and constructively rather than publicly blaming them.

 Positive Approach: